|The Book of Common Prayer|

 In any older book printed several times, as this one was, there will inevitably be a number of textual variations.
 We have indicated many of these, as collected in The Two Liturgies ...
 Set forth in the Reign of King Edward VI (Parker Soc., 1844, Griffiths 1844/9).
 This book collated six of the twelve printings of the 1549 BCP: Whitchurch, May 1549 (Griffiths 1549/7 or 8); Whitchurch, June 1549 (Griffiths 1549/10 or 11); 3 printings of Grafton, March 1549 (Griffiths 1549/2, 3, & 4); and Oswen in Worcester, July, 1549 (Griffiths 1549/14).
 By far the most variance is found in the Grafton printings.
 Variants found in more than one printing, other than obvious differences in spelling, typos, etc., are indicated in the text.

-For more information about this Prayer Book, we have reproduced the Introduction which appeared in The First and Second Prayer-Books of Edward VI, written by Edward C. S. Gibson, Bishop of Gloucester.In addition to the texts on this site, Holy Communion from the 1549 Book of Common Prayer is available from Linda Howell's 1662 BCP site, and additionally from a VTS student.
-This latter site also has a frames version for comparison of the 1552 and 1549 versions of the Communion service.
+For more information about this Prayer Book, we have reproduced the Introduction which appeared in The First and Second Prayer-Books of Edward VI, written by Edward C. S. Gibson, Bishop of Gloucester.In addition to the texts on this site, Holy Communion from the 1549 Book of Common Prayer is available from Linda Howell's 1662 BCP site.
 The Communion Service, slightly abbreviated, is also available in WordPerfect and MSWord formats from the Diocese of Montreal.
 The Communion Service is also available online in modern spelling.

 William Peterson, of the Univ. of Maryland, has online PDF (Adobe Acrobat) versions of the Collects and also the Coverdale translation of the Psalms (the official Bible translation at this time), both in PDF formats.